tweag/python-monorepo-example/2018-08-22-capabilities-via.md

 to derive the basic `Functor`, `Applicative`, and `Monad` instances.

-Deriving the writer capabilities makes use of a large set of newtypes provided by the capabilities-via library.
+Deriving the writer capabilities makes use of a large set of newtypes provided by the capability library.
 Each line after the `via` keyword corresponds to one newtype.
 Comments explain the purpose of the respective newtype.
 Read these from bottom to top.